List of current NCAA Division I baseball coaches

 The following is a list of current NCAA Division I baseball coaches.
-Currently, 303 programs compete at the Division I level in NCAA college baseball.
+Currently, 311 programs compete at the Division I level in NCAA college baseball.
 Each program employs a head coach.
 The longest-tenured head coach is Tim Sinicki, who has been the head coach at Binghamton since the start of the 1993 season.

 Coaches

 The table below includes the program, conference, and head coach of each Division I baseball program.
-Conference affiliations are current for the upcoming 2026 NCAA baseball season.
+Conference affiliations are current for the coming 2027 NCAA baseball season.